Last Updated on 14/02/2024 by Dochlaggie. Post first published on September 9, 2023.

 If this isn’t plausible for you, or you are thinking about a close companion and your Pom is already grown out of their doggy years, then you will need to be cautious about how you figure out how to present another playmate.

 If done correctly, your Pomeranian might enjoy the friendship, and you can partake in the available energy that comes with having something else to socialize and play with your Pom.

 Are Pomeranians Affectionate?

 Pomeranians are extremely affectionate.
 They do not like to stay apart from their human family.
 They like to cuddle and receive tummy rubs.

-Due to their extroverted nature, they're excellent at making sure that their physical presence is confidently felt.
+Due to their extroverted nature, they’re excellent at ensuring their physical presence is confidently felt.
 They would lick your face and make you give them belly rubs.

 Are Pomeranians Loyal?

 Like most dogs, Pomeranians get overly attached to their owners.
 And often would be found sitting or lying at their owner’s feet.